 A video of the system in action can be found below.

 Download the programs from the Robonav Github repository.
-This can be done using the “Download Zip” button available in the Web interface.
+The best way to do this is by using a git client (e.g. git for Windows).
+Alternatively, the programs can be downloaded using the “Download Zip” button available in the Web interface.
 By default it will be saved in the Downloads directory with the name robotnav-master.zip.
 Uncompress the zip file in a working directory.
 This will show several C++ files (extension .cpp).

 arm-none-linux-gnueabi-g++ *.cpp -o main

-Both solutions (compiler only or make) will create the same result, but the latter is more efficient as it only recompiles the programs that have been modified.
+Both solutions (make or compiler only) will create the same result, but using make is more efficient as it only recompiles the programs that have been modified.

 The main executable file can now be copied to and executed in the EV3 Brick using ssh for Windows tools.

 7.- Before compiling, the C++ compiler must be instructed to statically link the libraries in the executable file.
 This is done by adding the -static directive under “how to link executable” available in the Edit/Preferences/Compiler/EV3 tab.

 8.- Compile the program files [F5] and download the executable main in the EV3 Brick [F6].
 Keep in mind that Bricxcc places by default the executable files in ram memory, under the /mnt/ramdisk/prjs directory.